 Paper

 FoldAR: Using the Bended Screen of Foldable Smartphones for Depth Discrimination in Augmented Reality Teetz, Max; Petersen, David; Seetohul, Vimal Darius; Böhmer, Matthias: FoldAR: Using the Bended Screen of Foldable Smartphones for Depth Discrimination in Augmented Reality.
-In: Proceedings of ACM Symposium on Spatial User Interaction (SUI '24), ACM, New York, NY, USA, Forthcoming.
+In: Proceedings of ACM Symposium on Spatial User Interaction (SUI '24), ACM, New York, NY, USA, 2024.
 (Type: Proceedings Article | Abstract | Links)

 Tagged on: